kart-projects/Goodreads-books/README.md

 Our main aim with this repo is to provide a practical understanding of this methodology and not rewrite the documentation about each steps since these are available online.
 For a more detailed information about each steps in this methodology please read https://www.datasciencecentral.com/profiles/blogs/crisp-dm-a-standard-methodology-to-ensure-a-good-outcome.

-## Things to Ponder!<a name="Questions"></a>
+## Things to Ponder! :thinking: <a name="Questions"></a>

 To to gain more insights about the Kaggle's Goodreads-books dataset I began to ponder into few questions

 1. Which authors wrote the most books (peek into the top 10)?

 2. Who are the top 10 highly rated and the bottom 5 poorly rated authors?

 3. Did the books with more text reviews receive higher ratings?

 4. Did the ratings for Harry Potter series follow a trend?

 5. How was the distribution of books across languages?

 ## File Descriptions <a name="files"></a>